RileyK19/LiveF1/README.md

 - Swift 6
 - An Apple Intelligence-compatible device for on-device FIA summaries and the Strategy Assistant chatbot (both features fall back to non-AI views otherwise)

-No API keys, no third-party SDKs, no CocoaPods or SPM dependencies.

-## Data sources

-- Live timing: F1's official SignalR Core stream (reverse-engineered, undocumented)
-- Championship schedule & standings: [Jolpi Ergast Mirror](https://api.jolpi.ca/ergast/f1) — `current` resolves automatically to the active season, so no yearly code changes are needed
-- FIA documents: live-scraped from the official FIA document portal via headless `WKWebView`
-- Strategy data: derived entirely from session lap/stint data already pulled by the live timing and replay clients

-## Caching

-Championship API responses are cached locally for 1 hour.
-Pull to refresh forces a network fetch and updates the cache.
-Cache lives in `UserDefaults` and can be cleared via `ChampionshipDataStore.clearCache()`.

 ## What I learned building this

-- Reverse-engineering an undocumented SignalR Core protocol from raw network traffic
+- Reverse-engineering an undocumented SignalR Core protocol from raw network traffic, including F1's inconsistent array/dict delta merge format
-- Handling F1's inconsistent delta merge format, where the same logical data shows up as an array in one update and a dict in the next
-- Driving a hidden `WKWebView` as a structured data source — polling for render completion, injecting extraction scripts, and detecting pagination dead-ends without a real API to lean on
+- Driving a hidden `WKWebView` as a structured data source — polling for render completion, injecting extraction scripts, and detecting pagination dead-ends with no real API to lean on
 - Grounding Foundation Models output in real session data so summaries and strategy advice stay factual instead of hallucinating lap times or compound choices
-- Managing Apple Speech's concurrency constraints with a sequential task queue
+- Managing on-device speech transcription concurrency with a sequential task queue
+- Sharing state across a process boundary (main app ↔ widget extension) via an App Group, and the target-membership/entitlement gotchas that come with it
 - The practical tradeoffs of a fat store vs. strict MVVM for real-time streaming data in SwiftUI

+## Credits

+- Track SVG layouts adapted from the [F1DB project](https://github.com/f1db/f1db)
+- Telemetry and race pace data via [OpenF1](https://openf1.org)
+- Schedule/standings data via [Jolpica-F1 / Ergast API](https://api.jolpi.ca/ergast/f1)

 ### License